10 Alzheimer’s Signs to Look for When Visiting Family at Christmas

 5. Misunderstanding Visual and Spatial Cues

 When spending time with your family members, pay attention to how well they move around.
 Do they shuffle their feet?
-Do they have trouble in low light settings?
+Do they have trouble in low-light settings?
 Are they struggling with driving?
 All of these can be signs that they are developing problems with visual and spatial relationships that affect their mobility.
-Alzheimer’s can cause people to lose their ability to accurately judge the depth of an object as well as telling contrasting colors.
+Alzheimer’s can cause people to lose their ability to accurately judge the depth of an object as well as tell contrasting colors.
 However, be aware that just because your parent needs glasses or has recently developed cataracts does not mean they will have Alzheimer’s disease.

 6. Struggling with Written or Spoken Word